 As much as possible try to add herbs in their live form, that is without cooking.
 This you can do by adding herbs to salads, or as garnishes.
 When cooking add them at towards the end of cooking so that most of the nutrients are preserved, though there are certain exceptions.

-Or you can go the French way by making a bouquet garni – tying the herbs in a bunch and dropping in the pot while cooking stews, soups etc. You can also crush them with spices tie them in a muslin cloth and drop it into the pot while cooking.
+Or you can go the French way by making a bouquet garni – tying the herbs in a bunch and dropping them in the pot while cooking stews, soups, etc. You can also crush them with spices tie them in a muslin cloth and drop them into the pot while cooking.

 In India, we make lots of chutneys using herbs like coriander, mint & curry leaves.
-Apart from that we use curry leaves in tempering while coriander leaves are used as a garnish for most gravies and variety rice.
+Apart from that, we use curry leaves in tempering while coriander leaves are used as a garnish for most gravies and variety rice.

 Amount of herbs to be used?

 Herbs unlike greens are used in lesser quantities.
 Almost all of them have medicinal properties and have to be used sparingly.
 Just because they are good for you, if you start consuming too much of them, you may have to experience a reverse effect.

 Where to purchase them?

 You cannot try to grow all of the herbs mentioned above (another 15 coming up).
 Some of them do not thrive outside their native climates but some can definitely be grown at home.
 Herbs like coriander can grow from the seeds in our pantry, mint can be propagated through stems, and curry leaves can be grown from seeds or stems.

 If you are short on space or lack interest to grow your own, you can definitely buy.
 Just ensure that you clean the herbs properly and thoroughly before use.
 You can use a soak of vinegar or baking soda, which seems to remove most of the potent pesticides.

-People in Qatar can get seeds for basil, rosemary, thyme, sage, celery, parsely, dill and marjoram at Florenza nursery.
+People in Qatar can get seeds for basil, rosemary, thyme, sage, celery, parsley, dill, and marjoram at Florenza nursery.
 All of these with the exception of rosemary and celery came up wonderfully.
 Am still trying out curly parsley.

-Basil goes well as garnish for South Indian fried rice, esp puliogare.
-The flavour of marjoram is so unique.
-I also make fresh herbal teas by letting the chopped herbs (either one or few of them together), steep in hot water.
+Basil goes well as a garnish for South Indian fried rice, esp puliogare.
+The flavor of marjoram is so unique.
+I also make fresh herbal teas by letting the chopped herbs (either one or a few of them together), steep in hot water.
 They are very refreshing and also add a whole lot of antioxidants to our body.

-In places where you do not have access to fresh herbs you can use dried ones too.
+In places where you do not have access to fresh herbs, you can use dried ones too.
 As dried herbs are more potent, use them in the ratio of 1 tsp for every tbsp of fresh herbs.
 They can also withstand long cooking compared to fresh ones.